 We are now seeking Volunteer Interpreters for the 103rd Global Voyage.
 We are extending the deadline for the following language combination: Korean-Japanese, Korean-English.
 The deadline is Sunday, September 1st (JST).

-Interpreter language combinations: English/Japanese, Japanese/Chinese, English/Chinese, Spanish/Japanese.
+Interpreter language combinations: English/Japanese, Japanese/Chinese, English/Chinese, Spanish/Japanese, Japanese/Korean and English/Korean.
 We also welcome applicants who are fluent in more than two of the above languages.

 As an international NGO that organizes most of its activities on a chartered passenger ship, everyday Peace Boat hosts numerous events onboard.
 As part of this, Peace Boat hosts many projects and invites a diverse range of guest educators from around the world to join a voyage.
 Primarily, Peace Boat volunteer interpreters are in charge of simultaneous and consecutive interpreting onboard and at ports during our global voyages.
 Through interpreting, volunteer interpreters will have the chance to be involved in a wide range of events and learn about global issues.